We've all heard clichés such as, "Where God guides He provides" or "What God ordains He sustains."

 There is a big difference between an army cadet in basic training and a battle-hardened veteran, between a new recruit and a war hero who has been tested and tried and has earned his stripes and scars with valor.
 When you have been through the crisis of faith and experienced God's provision and power, when He has brought you up out of the miry pit and set your feet on the rock, when He has proven His faithfulness to you over and over again, you will emerge from the wilderness knowing and walking in the power of the Holy Spirit that is within you.

-This Bible study has been taken from Chapter 16 of Daniel Kolenda's book, Live Before You Die
+This Bible study has been taken from Chapter 16 of Daniel Kolenda's book, Live Before You Die.

 Daniel Kolenda is a missionary evangelist who has led more than 10 million people to Christ face to face through massive, open-air evangelistic campaigns in some of the most dangerous, difficult and remote locations on earth.
 He is president and CEO of Christ for All Nations and hosts an internationally syndicated television program.